PRE-CONFERENCE BCM TRAINING

 Already have at least one certification?
 Each hour of instruction is worth 1 Continuing Education Activity Point (CEAP), which certified business continuity professionals can use to maintain their certification.
 Courses range from 16 to 32 hours of instruction.

-Thursday, February 27 – Sunday, March 1
+Thursday, February 29, 2024 – Sunday, March 3, 2024

-BCLE 2000: Business Continuity Planning
+BCLE 2000: Business Continuity

 An in-depth course using real-world examples and hands-on workshop exercises, this is the course for those entering the business continuity field who want to develop a robust program that will protect your organization.
 During your time with an experienced instructor, you will work through the major elements of business continuity planning including evaluating risks, gaining executive buy-in, communicating in a crisis, conducting program audits, and more.
 This course is designed to give students all the tools they need to pass the Qualifying Examination and continue on the path toward becoming a DRI Certified Business Continuity Professional (CBCP), Associate Business Continuity Professional (ABCP), Certified Functional Continuity Professional (CFCP), or Certified Business Continuity Vendor (CBCV).

-BCLE AUD NFPA 1600 provides the training, tools, and hands-on experience needed to audit business continuity, disaster, and emergency management programs.
+BCMS Auditor/Lead Auditor (ISO22301) provides the training, tools, and hands-on experience needed to audit business continuity, disaster, and emergency management programs.

 Featuring a case-study-based, hands-on format, you will learn by doing in this unique and highly effective course.
-Whether you’re a business continuity professional, an internal or external auditor, or a consultant who assesses continuity and emergency management programs for clients, DRI’s ANSI-accredited audit course provides the training, tools, and hands-on experience needed to audit business continuity, disaster, and emergency management programs.
+Whether you’re a business continuity professional, an internal or external auditor, or a consultant who assesses continuity and emergency management programs for clients, DRI’s audit course provides the training, tools, and hands-on experience needed to audit business continuity, disaster, and emergency management programs.

 The course materials include a comprehensive audit guide for you to take back to your workplace and use when preparing for and conducting an audit and when reporting audit findings.
 The audit guide identifies who should be interviewed, documents that should be reviewed, as well as surveys that should be conducted to gather evidence of conformity to the standard.
 Audit questions are designed to guide the you in determining whether the information you gathered conforms to the standard.

-CRLE 2000: Cyber Resilience for the Business Continuity Professional
+CRLE 2000: Cyber Resilience

 Organizations today are confronted by a wide range of cyberattacks, and your organization is no exception.
 There are countless opportunities for hackers to cause massive disruptions, all of which will require a response that will involve you.
 That’s why this course is an absolute must.
 More than just another statement of the problem, Cyber Resilience for the Business Continuity Professional is an information-packed four-day experience that will provide an understanding of how to address cyber disruptions within a business continuity framework.